 T-Mobile’s distribution strategy

-T-Mobile (TMUS), the fastest-growing and third-largest wireless service provider in the United States, is expanding its distribution footprint as a means to drive growth in the untapped US markets.
-Expansion of the distribution footprint means a potential customer upside.
+T-Mobile (TMUS) is increasing its distribution footprint as a means to drive growth in untapped US markets.
+Expansion of the distribution footprint suggests a potential subscriber upside.

 T-Mobile’s revenue trend

-T-Mobile believes that the expansion of distribution could help it add new customers and subsequently boost its total revenue.
-In 3Q17, T-Mobile reported total revenue of $10 billion compared to $9.3 billion in 3Q16.
-Its top-line growth will depend largely on its ability to take market share from other major US wireless service providers, including AT&T (T), Verizon (VZ), and Sprint (S).
+According to T-Mobile, expansion of distribution could help fetch new subscribers as well as subsequently raise the carrier’s total revenue.
+Earlier, in 1Q17, T-Mobile reported total revenue of ~$9.6 billion compared to ~$8.7 billion in 1Q16.
+T-Mobile’s top-line growth will depend largely on its ability to take market share from major US wireless carriers such as Verizon (VZ), AT&T (T), and Sprint (S).